jshan9078/PokemonPriceCron/CRON_PIPELINE_DOCUMENTATION.md

 - Creates `variant_key` = `${productId}:${subTypeName}` (e.g., "544444:Holofoil")
 - Checks if product exists in database
 - If NEW product: adds to `newProducts` map for metadata fetch
+- **NEW**: Looks up group metadata from cache and attaches to batch item
 - Adds to batches array:
   ```typescript
   {